 For both tributary and mainstem sites, the highest copper values observed were in the lower Kenai River region, closer to the developed Kenai/Soldotna area.
 Copper values > 2.5 µg/L were observed at the City of Kenai Docks mainstem site, in No Name Creek, and in Beaver Creek.
-All other copper values in the 2019-2020 dataset were below this arbitrary threshold
+All other copper values in the 2019-2020 dataset were below 2.5 µg/L.

 Zinc

 Zinc values ranged from a low of undetected to a high of 159.0 µg/L in Upper No Name creek on May 22, 2019.
 Hardness-dependent CCC values for zinc ranged from a low of 21.1 µg/L in Upper No Name Creek on May 20, 2020 to a high of 315.8 µg/L on April 20, 2019 at the City of Kenai Docks.
-(Additionally, two observed zinc CCC values were nearly an order of magnitud above the range of typical data and are presumed unlikely to be representative of actual conditions:
+Additionally, two observed zinc CCC values were several multiples above the range of typical data and are presumed unlikely to be representative of actual conditions: